 |

+Closely related to the prior item, you can teach your child at widely varying grade levels depending upon his individual ability in each subject area.
 Child can learn at own pace.
-Social peers are often not aware of learning difficulties because the children are not educated together, thus there's no social stigma with a Learning Disability.
+You can implement and use accommodations at will; you don’t have to have an IEP meeting or get approval to let your child use tools that will help him.
+Social peers are often not aware of learning difficulties because the children are not educated together, thus there’s no social stigma with a Learning Disability.
 Child can ask as many questions as he wants so he gains more understanding.
 Child gets more opportunities for practice when there are fewer children.
-"School Day" ends without additional need for homework, tutoring, therapies, etc. as they become part of the school day.
+No time is wasted on questions from other children when your child has already learned the subject matter.
+“School Day” ends without additional need for homework, tutoring, therapies, etc. as they become part of the school day.
 This gives the child a chance to play and be a child! |

-Requires parental dedication and diligence to line up an appropriate program.
 Parental patience may be stressed when child struggles and parent must be able to calmly deal with learning difficulties.
-No "off" time for teaching parent during the day. |
+No “off” time for teaching parent during the day.
+Homeschooling families are primarily single-income families, which means making ends meet can be difficult. |